oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 In order to prevent mix-up attacks, clients MUST only process redirect responses of the OAuth authorization server they sent the respective request to and from the same user agent this authorization request was initiated with.
-Clients MUST memorize which authorization server they sent an authorization request to and bind this information to the user agent and ensure any sub-sequent messages are sent to the same authorization server.
+Clients MUST store the authorization server they sent an authorization request to and bind this information to the user agent and ensure any sub-sequent messages are sent to the same authorization server.
 Clients SHOULD use AS-specific redirect URIs as